angt/glorytun/README.md

 To check if the server is running, simply call `glorytun show`.
 It will show you all the running tunnels.

-To start a new client, you need to get the secret key (somehow..).
+To start a new client, you need to get the secret key generated for the server.
 Then simply call:

     # glorytun bind 0.0.0.0 to SERVER_IP keyfile my_secret_key &